A landscape of contact manifolds via rational SFT: Rational symplectic field theory

-Since we have no knowledge of $n_{A,g}$ for $g>0$ in RSFT, one should not expect that $q_1 q_2$ is a primitive of $\hbar$ under $D_{\SFT}$.
-We note here that the above consideration is a very special case and in general algebraic planar $k$-torsion is not equivalent to $\hbar^k$ being the image of the genus $0$ term of $D_{\SFT}$.
-In fact, algebraic torsion and algebraic planar torsion can be viewed as two ``independent" axes in a grid of torsions, see \S \ref{ss:higher_genera} for detail. \end{remark}
+Since we have no knowledge of $\overline{\cM}_{Y,g,A}$ for $g>0$ in RSFT, one should not expect that $q_1 q_2$ is a primitive of $\hbar$ under $D_{\SFT}$.
+We note here that the above consideration is a very special case and in general algebraic planar $k$-torsion is not equivalent to $\hbar^k$ being the image of the genus $0$ term of $D_{\SFT}$ unless $k=0$.
+In fact, algebraic torsion and algebraic planar torsion can be viewed as two ``independent" axes in a grid of torsions, which make different requirements on holomorphic curves, see \cite[\S 5.2]{supp} for detail. \end{remark}

-\begin{remark} One can define $BL_\infty$ algebras over group rings as in \cite{LW} for stable Hamiltonian fillings and weak symplectic fillings.
-Then the finiteness of algebraic planar torsion in this setup is an obstruction to stable/weak fillings.
-One example with finite algebraic planar torsion in the group ring setup is those with the fully separating planar $k$-torsions \cite[Definition 1.3]{wendl2013hierarchy}, where the finiteness follows from the same proof of \cite[Theorem 6 (2)]{LW}. \end{remark}

 The notion of Giroux torsion was generalized to higher dimensions in \cite{massot2013weak}; the following theorem is a reformulation of \cite[Theorem 1.7]{MorPhD}. \begin{theorem} If $Y$ has Giroux torsion, then $\PT(Y)\le 1$. \end{theorem}